Tips and Tricks!

 So while the device itself does not have the ability to save – it CAN be paired with a smartphone application to ensure conversations/important messages are saved!
 I have just tried it out, it uses the camera on your phone to scan it in, and as long as the lighting is good, it is very clear.
 In low lighting it is less clear.

 Have you got surplus older soft glass cases or similar?

-Use one to put your remote assistant in, to guard against breakage if the remote suddenly falls to the ground.
+Use one to store your remote assistant in, to guard against breakage if the remote suddenly falls to the ground.

 Advice sent in by a member who says it’s one way of putting use to older soft glass cases, and to use as a safety feature.